berkeley-scf/tutorial-dask-future/python-dask.md

 (Note that I'm using the 'processes' scheduler here because I ran into issues with the workers starting when using a Distributed (local) cluster.)

+Here I'll contrast doing I/O in parallel where each worker returns a small summary of what it read, with reading in two data files and returning the entire data to the main Python process.

 ```
 import dask.multiprocessing
 dask.config.set(scheduler = 'processes', num_workers = 24)